garrou/anothapp-services/README.md

 ## Environment file

-Copy .env.template in a .env file with your values.
+Copy template.env in a .env file with your values.

 ## Docker